Popular photo tours & workshops

-Camargue is a region in Southern France known for its marshes and extraordinary wildlife -- the graceful flamingos and the white horses.
-This tour is a great opportunity to shoot the beauty of the white horses displaying their love for freedom and play as you learn and apply new techniques in capturing moving subjects.
-We will photograph, during sunrises and sunsets, these great white horses in different epic locations such as beaches, sand dunes, salt flats, grassy wetlands and lakes.
+Camargue is a region in Southern France known for its marshes and extraordinary wildlife – the graceful flamingos and the elegant white horses that are native to the area.
+This adrenaline-packed photo tour is a great opportunity to shoot the beauty of the white horses displaying their love for freedom and play as you learn and apply new techniques in capturing moving subjects.